d3sformal/panda/README.md

 4. **vm.serializer.class**
 It is necessary to set this option to ``gov.nasa.jpf.abstraction.predicate.PredicateAbstractionSerializer`` to enable abstract state matching.

-More configuration options are described on the [_jpf-core_ configuration page](http://babelfish.arc.nasa.gov/trac/jpf/wiki/user/config).
+Additional configuration options are described on the [JPF-core configuration page](http://babelfish.arc.nasa.gov/trac/jpf/wiki/user/config).

 ## Input predicates ##